 Let us investigate the Hawking temperature for the dark matter profiles.
 As already discussed, the Hawking temperature for a generic spherical distribution of matter is given by equation (\ref{18.2}).
 We can see the behavior of the temperature to three dark matter profiles in figure \ref{figure3}.
 The temperature is equal to zero for the horizon radius which satisfies

-in a specific way, the temperature vanishes for each dark matter profile for all $r_h$ which satisfies the equation (\ref{16}) where $\rho(r)$ is the dark matter profile density.
-When the black hole reaches this critical $r_h$, the evaporation ceases and a remnant survives.
+in a specific way, the temperature vanishes for each dark matter profile for all $r_h$ which satisfies the equation (\ref{16}), where $\rho(r)$ is the dark matter profile density.
+When the black hole reaches this critical $r_h$, the evaporation ceases, and a remnant survives.
 For instance, on considering the pseudo-isothermal dark matter profile (\ref{14}), this critical horizon radius is given by

-Notice that, in this case, for $\alpha=0$ ({\it i.e.}, in general relativity), there is no such remnant, since $r_h^c=0$, even in presence of dark matter.
+Notice that, in this case, for $\alpha=0$ ({\it i.e.}, in general relativity), there is no such remnant, since $r_h^c=0$, even in the presence of dark matter.

 As already stated in subsection \ref{subsection2.1}, the entropy is not changed by a generic spherical distribution of matter surrounding the EGB black hole.
-Thus, the entropy for the three dark matter profiles is the same of equation (\ref{20.2}).
+Thus, the entropy for the three dark matter profiles is the same as equation (\ref{20.2}).

-Let us present now the results of the heat capacity at constant volume for the three dark matter profiles.
+Let us now present the heat capacity results at constant volume for the three dark matter profiles.
 The behavior of this quantity can be seen in figure \ref{figure4}.
 The black hole presents local phase transitions when the heat capacity vanishes, {\it i.e.}, at the horizon radius which obeys

 where $\rho$ is the dark matter profile density.